An example of a non-Fourier-Mukai functor between derived categories of coherent sheaves: Introduction

 \section{Introduction}

-Throughout $k$ is an algebraically closed field of characteristic zero.
+Throughout $k$ is a field of characteristic zero.
 All objects and constructions are assumed to be $k$-linear.

 Recall the following seminal theorem proved by Orlov almost 20 years ago: \begin{theorem} \cite[Thm 2.2]{Orlov4} Let $X/k$, $Y/k$ be smooth projective schemes.
-Then every fully faithful exact functor $\Psi:D^b(\coh(X))\r D^b(\coh(Y))$ is isomorphic to a Fourier-Mukai functor associated to an object in $D^b(\coh(X\times_k Y))$. \end{theorem} Although this theorem was generally believed to be false without the hypothesis that $\Psi$ is fully faithful, no counterexamples were known up to now. \emph{In the current paper we fill this gap by constructing such a counterexample.}
+Then every fully faithful exact functor $\Psi:D^b(\coh(X))\r D^b(\coh(Y))$ is isomorphic to a Fourier-Mukai functor associated to an object in $D^b(\coh(X\times_k Y))$. \end{theorem} Although this theorem was generally believed to be false without the hypothesis that $\Psi$ is fully faithful, no counterexamples were known. \emph{In the current paper we fill this gap by constructing such a counterexample.}

+Another example of a functor that is not Fourier-Mukai was obtained by Vologodsky \cite{Vologodsky} shortly after this paper appeared on the arXiv.
+While our base field has characteristic zero, the example in loc.\ cit.\ is over $\FF_p$.
+Vologodsky's functor is in fact a composition of derived functors and while it is not a Fourier-Mukai functor over $\FF_p$, it is still represented by a morphism in the homotopy category of $\ZZ$-linear DG-categories (see Lemma \ref{lem:vg} below).
+In contrast we will show in Appendix \ref{stable infinity} that if $k=\QQ$ then our functor does not even have a lift to the homotopy category of spectral categories.

-The counterexample is presented in Theorem \ref{ref-11.1-160} below, but we will first discuss the underlying ideas on which it is based.
-First note that $D^b(\coh(X))$, $D^b(\coh(Y))$ are equipped with canonical DG-en\-hancements \cite{OrlovLunts} and it is well known that any functor $D^b(\coh(X))\r D^b(\coh(Y))$ that lifts to a DG-functor is Fourier-Mukai \cite{BLL,Toen}.
-For the purpose of this introduction let us call a functor between enhanced trianguled categories that lifts to a DG-functor ``enhanceable''.
-Thus our mission is to construct a \emph{non}-enhanceable functor $D^b(\coh(X))\r D^b(\coh(Y))$.
+Our counterexample is presented in Theorem \ref{ref-11.1-160} below, but we will first discuss the underlying ideas on which it is based.
+Some initial progress toward the construction of non-Fourier-Mukai functors had already been made in \cite{RizzardoVdB} where we systematically analyzed functors whose source category is the derived category of a field.

-Known examples of non-enhanceable functors are few and far between, but some progress has been made in \cite{RizzardoVdB} where the most elementary case - the source triangulated category being the derived category of a field - was analyzed systematically.
 Leveraging this theory, we were able to construct a non-Fourier-Mukai functor $D^b(\coh(X))\r D^b(\Qch(Y))$ by factoring through the localization at the generic point of $X$.
 Unfortunately, such methods do not allow one to replace $\Qch(Y)$ by $\coh(Y)$.

-A highly nontrivial example of a non-enhanceable exact functor is given in the beautiful paper \cite{Neeman6}.
-As Neeman is working in a topological context the definition of enhanceable needs to be suitably adapted but we will not discuss this here.